junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 3962
-congress: 111th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Eleventh Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 3962

-That the bill from the House of Representatives (H.R.
-3962) entitled “An Act to provide affordable, quality health care for all Americans and reduce the growth in health care spending, and for other purposes.”, do pass with the following

-*Strike all after the enacting clause and insert the following:*
+> To provide a physician payment update, to provide pension funding relief, and for other purposes.

 ## § 1.
 Short title